PxINKY/GoldCard/Privacy Policy.md

 * Guild user count

-* User commands / messages containing the set Gold Card prefix (Default prefix: '>')
+* User commands / messages

 ### 2. Why this information?
 a.
 Guild name / ID

 * The use of collecting Guild names and IDs allow me to log the total number of servers that Gold Card is in.

-* This will also be used in the future for patreon / supporter exclusive commands / abilitys such as changing the prefix.
+* This will also be used in the future for patreon / supporter exclusive commands such as changing the prefix.

 * Also if the TOS of Gold Card are broken this allows me to blacklist servers

 b.
 Guild owners name and ID